 Who am I?
 What do I like?
 What are my interests?
 What kind of skills do I have?
 What is my work style?

 Whether considering the true breadth of your career options or rethinking your career trajectory, it is important to engage in self-assessment and conduct career research, before beginning any job search.
-Take some time to reflect on and answer the questions above, and consider taking an assessment offered through the Career Center.
+Take some time to reflect on and answer the questions above.
 Doing this will help you discover careers that suite your skills, interests, and values and make for a more effective, efficient and enjoyable job search.
+More

 Questioning Career Transition Group (QCTG) for PhDs

-Register for this professional and career development group for PhDs.
+Register for this exclusive, quarterly professional and career development group for PhDs.
 Watch for email announcements about upcoming offerings.